 5. Virtual tour of homes

-As care providers adapt to enforced visit restrictions on their homes, many are offering virtual tours.
+Many care providers are offering virtual tours.
 Some providers had these already and are able to email a link to their virtual video tour or share a link to watch the tour on YouTube.
 Where the provider doesn’t have a pre-existing video, some Managers are happy to arrange a video conferencing call where they can walk you around the home.

-For free, help and support location suitable care services during the Coronavirus crisis please give us a ring and speak with our dedicated Adviser team.
+For free, help and support please give us a ring and speak with our dedicated Adviser team.

 Care providers are speaking with relevant stakeholders, e.g. medical professionals & family members, to get an accurate picture of the person’s care needs before coming to any firm decision about whether they can support.